Domestic partners meet all the following requirements:

 Children of domestic partners are eligible for benefits so long as they are considered a dependent of the employee in accordance with IRS regulations and be claimed as a dependent (IRS QD) on the employee’s last tax return.

 Benefits for domestic partners include health and dental insurance, supplemental life insurance and voluntary accidental death and dismemberment insurance.
+If you choose to cover a domestic partner on your medical and or dental plan, the value of this coverage will be taxable.
 Due to IRS regulations, domestic partners are not eligible to participate in Section 125 flexible spending accounts.